Davy Crockett (nuclear device): Other uses of the W54 warhead

 The W54 warhead used by the Davy Crockett was initially developed for both the Davy Crockett and the AIM-4 Falcon air-to-air missile under the designation of XW-51.
 However, the development of the warhead was reassigned to Los Alamos Scientific Laboratory in January 1959 and redesignated the XW-54.
 This produced the Mark 54 mod 0 and Mark 54 Mod 2 warheads for Falcon and Davy Crockett use respectively, which were only distinguishable by the environmental sensing device employed.
 Later, the Special Atomic Demolition Munition (SADM – sometimes designated the B54) was developed and saw service between 1964 and 1989.
 SADM was so different from the W54 warhead that consideration was given to renaming the weapon with its own unique mark number.
 Mod numbers between the Mark 54/W54 and B54/SADM are not shared.
 A later development of the W54 was the W72 warhead for the AGM-62 Walleye television-guided glide bomb system.

+In popular culture

+The Davy Crockett makes an appearance in the Metal Gear Solid 3: Snake Eater video game where two of the devices are delivered to the Soviets by an American traitor and used to destroy military bases in Russia.